chrishannah/textcase-cli/README.md

 This tool takes the core functionality of Text Case, and packages it directly inside a command line tool that is available for free.

+## Download

+You can download the executable from the [latest release][release].

+Hopefully, this will eventually be available on Homebrew as a cask.

 ## Usage

 ```bash